VMD, DACVSMR, and Certified ISELP Instructor

 Dr. Cooper Williams grew up in Cecil County Maryland where he learned to play polo and train polo ponies with his family.
 He ultimately obtained a five goal rating, and played professionally for five years.
 In the summer of 1981 he was a member of the United States polo team that competed throughout England.
 He coached the Valley Forge Military Academy polo team from 1981 to 1985.
 In 1984 he graduated with honors from the University of Pennsylvania School of Veterinary Medicine.
 He accepted a post graduate internship at Delaware Equine Center, where he developed their ultrasound imaging program.
 In 1987 he moved to Maryland where he worked for two years at Maryland Equine Center, also developing their ultrasound program.
 In 1989 Dr. Williams started his own practice, focusing on diagnostics and sports medicine in equine athletes.
 After 3 years of rigorous study, learning in depth about advanced diagnostic imaging, Dr. Williams passed his examination and was certified by the International Society of Equine Locomotor Pathology (ISELP) in 2009 and has continued on as a certified instructor with ISELP, teaching other equine veterinarians all over the world.
 Cooper is one of a small group of veterinarians in the world, who is certified by the International Society of Equine Locomotor Pathology in advanced ultrasound imaging.

 Magda joins us from Hagyard Equine Medical Institute in Lexington, KY.
 Born and raised among horses in Lexington at an early age she was playing "horse doctor" trackside when not in the pony ring or working student.
 She pursued her veterinary goals by first attending University of Virginia for undergraduate.
 She is a Magna Cum Laude graduate of Auburn University School of Veterinary Medicine.
 Her horse background prior to veterinary school included managing an “A” Circuit show stable, training, and competing as show jumper rider and qualifying for indoor Equitation finals with ribbons in Medal Mclays, USET and WIHS.
-She enjoys distance running with sidekick Vizsla-Luna, recently found her way back into the jumper ring, skiing, mountain trekking, yoga and cooking.
-Magda is passionate about imaging, lameness evaluations, use of regenerative medicine and is in the process of working toward her ISELP certification as well.
+She enjoys skiing, running with sidekick Vizslas-Luna & Tiffany and has found her way back into the jumper ring traveling and competing across the east coast.
+Magda is passionate about imaging, lameness evaluations, use of regenerative medicine and achieved her ISELP certification December 2021. email@example.com

 Jessica has enjoyed 15 years of working with Cooper Williams VMD.
 After horse showing for several years in the hunter/jumpers she was hired by the practice and trained by Dr. Williams.
 She has a special fondness for the racehorses within the practice but enjoys getting to know the wide variety of patients.
 Being a technician Jess has relished the opportunity to learn and aid in diagnostic imaging.
 In 2018 she submitted a case study paper to the American Association of Equine Veterinary Technicians and was selected to have the paper printed in the proceedings, as well as present the case at the San Francisco meeting for the organization.
 When not keeping up with the doctors on the road or working in the office Jess enjoys hiking and has a newly developed love of gardening.